youngvoice/youngvoice.github.io/source/_posts/2022-08-21-variable-length_argument_lists.md

 ---
 title: Variadic functions in C
 description: how to work in variadic functions?
-categories:
+categories: [cs, knowledge, program]
- - language
-tags: [learning]
+tags: [cs, knowledge, program]
 ---
 Variadic functions in C